 The University of Georgia, founded in 1785, is the oldest and most comprehensive institution of higher education in Georgia.
 The varied programs and services on the Griffin campus support the university’s overall mission of teaching, research, and service.
-Consistently ranked in the top 20 in U.S. News & World Report’s annual list of the top public universities in America, UGA is also consistently listed as one of the best values among the top 100 best value public colleges and universities in Kiplinger's Magazine.
+Consistently ranked in the top 20 in U.S. News & World Report’s annual list of the top public universities in America, UGA is also consistently listed as one of the best values among the top 100 best value public colleges and universities in Kiplinger’s Magazine.
 The Griffin Campus is one of the premier agricultural research centers in the region and is poised to address the research, extension, and teaching needs of the 21st Century.
 Campus programs work toward fulfilling the state land-grant university mission: to teach, to inquire, and to serve.
-For more detailed information about our programs, please contact us.

 A UGA Degree